williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/auth-code-pkce.md

 * Code verifier: Random URL-safe string with a minimum length of 43 characters
 * Code challenge: Base64 URL-encoded SHA-256 hash of the code verifier.

 You’ll need to add code in your native mobile app to create the code verifier and code challenge.
-For examples of code that handles this, see (jakub.todo.Example section below)
+For examples of code that handles this, see [below](#examples).

 This will create output like this: